Posts

 Sadza neKapenta

-๐Ÿฝ️ Dish: Sadza neKapenta (Maize porridge with dried small fish — locally called “Kapenta” or “Matemba”) --- ๐Ÿงบ Ingredients Sadza 2 cups maize meal (mielie-meal) 4 cups water Kapenta Stew 250 g dried kapenta (matemba) 1 medium onion, chopped 1–2 large tomatoes, chopped 1 tsp curry powder 2 tsp tomato paste (optional) 1 tsp minced garlic 2 tbsp cooking oil A splash of water Chopped spring onions for garnish --- ๐Ÿณ Preparation 1.
+๐Ÿฝ️ Dish: Sadza neKapenta ๐Ÿงบ Ingredients Sadza 2 cups maize meal (mielie-meal) 4 cups water Kapenta Stew 250 g dried kapenta (matemba) 1 medium onion, chopped 1–2 large tomatoes, chopped 1 tsp curry powder 2 tsp tomato paste (optional) 1 tsp minced garlic 2 tbsp cooking oil A splash of water Chopped spring onions for garnish ๐Ÿณ Preparation 1.
 Sadza 1.
 Combine 1 cup maize meal with 2 cups cold water to form a smooth slurry.
 2. Boil the remaining 2 cups of water in a pot.
 3. Slowly add the slurry while stirring continuously.
 4. Once thickened, gradually add more maize meal to reach a firm, dough-like consistency.
 5. Lower heat, cover, and steam for a few minutes.
 2. Kapenta Stew 1.
 Soak dried kapenta in boiling water for 10–15 minutes, then drain and pat dry.
 2. Heat oil in a pan, fry kapenta until lightly browned, then set aside.
-3. In the same pan, sautรฉ onion and garlic with curry p...
+3. In the same pan, sautรฉ onion and garlic with curry powder for ~1 minute.
+4. Add tomatoes and tomato paste, cook for ~3–5 minutes until sof...

 Sadza neDerere

---- ๐Ÿฒ Traditional Zimbabwean Indigenous Meal Dish Name: Derere neSadza rezviyo (Okra with Finger Millet Sadza) --- ๐ŸŒพ About the Dish This is a classic rural Zimbabwean meal rich in nutrients and cultural significance.
+๐Ÿฒ Traditional Zimbabwean Indigenous Meal Dish Name: Derere neSadza rezviyo (Okra with Finger Millet Sadza) ๐ŸŒพ About the Dish This is a classic rural Zimbabwean meal rich in nutrients and cultural significance.
 Sadza rezviyo (millet sadza) is made from finger millet flour and is considered healthier than maize sadza.
-Derere (okra) is often cooked with baking soda or ashes to give it a slimy texture, loved in many households. --- ๐Ÿงบ Ingredients For Sadza rezviyo: 2 cups Zviyo flour (finger millet) 4 cups Water Optional: pinch of salt For Derere: 2 cups fresh okra, finely chopped 1 tsp bicarbonate of soda (or ashes if traditional) 1 medium tomato, chopped 1/2 onion, chopped 1 tbsp cooking oil or traditional peanut oil Salt to taste Optional: 1 tsp peanut butter (for a nutty twist) --- ๐Ÿณ Preparation Instructions ๐Ÿš Sadza rezviyo: 1.
+Derere (okra) is often cooked with baking soda or ashes to give it a slimy texture, loved in many households. ๐Ÿงบ Ingredients For Sadza rezviyo: 2 cups Zviyo flour (finger millet) 4 cups Water Optional: pinch of salt For Derere: 2 cups fresh okra, finely chopped 1 tsp bicarbonate of soda (or ashes if traditional) 1 medium tomato, chopped 1/2 onion, chopped 1 tbsp cooking oil or traditional peanut oil Salt to taste ๐Ÿณ Preparation Instructions ๐Ÿš Sadza rezviyo: 1.
 Boil 3 cups of water in a pot.
 2. In a bowl, mix 1 cup of water with the zviyo flour to make a smooth paste.
-3. Slowly pour the paste into the b...
+3. Slowly pour the paste into the boiling water, stirring continuously.
+4. Reduce heat and let it simmer f...